nickw444/opencore-efi-z590/README.md

 ### Secret Management

-With this repository being publicly shared on GitHub, there are going to be things I do not wish to share, such as `SystemUUID`, `SystemSerialNumber`, and `MLB`.
+With this repository being publicly shared on GitHub, there are going to be things I do not wish to share, such as `SystemUUID`, `SystemSerialNumber`, `ROM`, and `MLB`.
+I do not check in my `config.plist`, instead `config.redacted.plist` with these private fields redacted.

 ## ❓ Guides